simonw/mbox-to-sqlite/README.md

     mbox-to-sqlite mbox --tracer emails.db path/to/messages.mbox

+Add the --lowercol option to force the column names to be lower case.

+    mbox-to-sqlite mbox --lowercol emails.db path/to/messages.mbox

 You can try this out against an example containing a sample of 3,266 emails from the [Enron corpus](https://en.wikipedia.org/wiki/Enron_Corpus) like this:

     curl -O https://raw.githubusercontent.com/ivanhb/EMA/master/server/data/mbox/enron/mbox-enron-white-s-all.mbox